wimpysworld/ia-get/README.md

 The [initial version of the program](https://github.com/wimpysworld/ia-get/tree/5f2b356e7d841f2756780e2a101cf8be4041a7f6) was created using ChatGPT-4.
 I [discussed that process in Episode 16 of Linux Matters](https://linuxmatters.sh/16/).
-Since that initial MVP, I've used [Unfold.ai](https://unfoldai.io/) to add features and improve the code 🧑‍💻 I've picked up some Rust along way, and some refactoring came directly from my own brain 🧠
+Since that initial MVP, I've used [Unfold.ai](https://unfoldai.io/) to add features and improve the code 🧑‍💻 All commits since Oct 27, 2023 that were co-authored by AI have full details of the AI contribution in the commit message.
+I've picked up some Rust along way, and some refactoring came directly from my own brain 🧠

 ## Build 🏗️